 3) Stroll Around Alnwick Markets

 Every Saturday, the Market Place in Alnwick town centre is flooded with market stalls and traders, offering the best local produce and the best of local businesses.
 You’ll find everything from Northumberland cheese to vintage clothes at Alnwick Markets, and being right in the heart of the town it’s hard to miss.
 Not around on a Saturday?
 Make sure you can make it to the Farmers’ Market which is held on the last Friday of every month.
-The Market Place is also home to some lovely cafés and eateries – some great places to sit and watch the world go by.
+The Market Place is also home to some lovely cafés and eateries such as Melvyn’s café – a great place to sit and watch the world go by and tuck into a homecooked meal or a yummy cake.
 Head over to the website to see which traders are attending these fab, traditional markets.

 4) Pull Your Own Pint at The Dirty Bottles Inn, Taproom and Smokehouse

 In a building thought to originate in the 1600s, cursed by an innkeeper who suddenly dropped dead whilst interfering with the bottles in the window, now lies The Dirty Bottles Inn, Taproom and Smokehouse!
-‘Thi Dorty Bottles’ (so the website tells us local Alnwick residents call it) recently opened in the town centre so I decided to pay it a visit.
-The bar and lovely roof terrace were absolutely packed and I wasn’t surprised when I heard the barman say that they’d had to turn away many people on opening night!
-Although Alex and I enjoyed a pint of Alnwick Amber Ale on the roof terrace and didn’t get a chance to go through to the restaurant, it looked like a really cool concept!
+‘Thi Dorty Bottles’ (so the website tells us local Alnwick residents call it) has a lovely bar and roof terrace, which were absolutely packed and I wasn’t surprised when I heard the barman say that they’d had to turn away many people on opening night!
+Although I only managed to enjoy a pint of Alnwick Amber Ale on the roof terrace and didn’t get a chance to go through to the restaurant, it looked like a really cool concept!
 Each table has technology installed so you can pull your own pint at the table – coupled with some tasty smokehouse food and a trendy twist on a historical building, it’s somewhere I’d definitely return to and would recommend to anyone visiting Alnwick.

 5) Get Lost in the Magic of Barter Books